turingschool/front-end-curriculum/lessons/module-4/websockets.md

 ### Your Turn

-* When a user connects.
-Broadcast a message to all of the other clients connected announcing that someone new has connected.
+* When a user connects, broadcast a message to all of the other clients connected announcing that someone new has connected.
-* When a user disconnects.
-Broadcast a message to all of the other clients connected announcing that someone new has disconnected.
+* When a user disconnects, broadcast a message to all of the other clients connected announcing that someone new has disconnected.
-* When a message comes in from a user.
-Broadcast it out to all users.
+* When a message comes in from a user, broadcast that message out to all users.

 <!-- ## Pair Project